About the Author

 Meshkit provides functionality useful across all Meshery components.

 MeshKit is a toolkit for Layer5’s microservices, and is positioned to become Layer5’s middleware component for Layer5’s microservices, leveraging other libraries like go-kit/kit.
-In complement to functionality provided by a service mesh, its purpose is to provide implementations for common cross-cutting concerns like error handling, logging, and tracing.
+In complement to functionality provided by any given cloud native infrastructure component, its purpose is to provide implementations for common cross-cutting concerns like error handling, logging, and tracing.
 Uniform error handling and logging across all Meshery components helps to implement efficient tooling for observability, monitoring and troubleshooting.
-The library provides some common data models for Meshery, notably for Service Mesh Interface conformance testing, and Kubernetes' kubeconfig.
+The library provides some common data models for Meshery and Meshery's ecosystem of extensions.

 Another central component in Meshkit is the utils package.